Review: Final Fantasy Crystal Chronicles: My Life as a King

 Now that that’s out of the way let’s get to the review

 My Life as a King is a follow up to the Gamecube’s Crystal Chronicles and finds a roaming swarm of citizens in need of a home.
 That task is given to the lead character that you play in the game because it’s the son of the missing king.
-The opening of the game starts with a spot selected to start the city and from there it’s your job to make the best city possible.
+The opening of the game starts with a spot selected to build the city and from there it’s your job to make the best city possible.

 Creating a thriving city will have you focusing on the game’s two main genres, management simulation and RPG.